How to Format An SSD for Mac?

 Therefore there is no need to defragment solid-state disks.
 When an SSD is formatted, 1s and 0s are written into the empty cells in place of the original data, and a separate operation called TRIM alerts the drive controller that the data is fake.
 Because of this, the SSD still considers the "dummy" data to be free space, even if it is still present.

-How to recover lost data from a formatted SSD on Mac?
+How to Recover Lost Data from Formatted SSD on Mac?

 If you didn’t back up the SSD before formatting it, you would lose all data stored on it.
 But, don’t panic.
 You still have the chance to recover lost data from a SSD which has been formatted or erased.
 Just find a reliable SSD data recovery program - such as Donemax Data Recovery for Mac.